se7enek/webprojects/README.md

 # webprojects
-Collection of Scripts made for personal use
+Collection of Website made as process of learning/recruitment/freelance